thoughtbot/apprenticeship/markdown/onboarding-packet.md

 ### Basecamp

-Basecamp is where we put ideas that we want to discuss, like product ideas or a new Git workflow.
+[Basecamp](https://basecamp.com/1719045) is where we put ideas that we want to discuss, like product ideas or a new Git workflow.
 It's also the home for our general company policies, non-technical discussion and company announcements.

 You should have access to the "Everyone" Basecamp project, which is company-wide, and a project for your specific office.
 You may also have a Basecamp project for your client work, depending on the client.

+You should have received a Basecamp invitation in your thoughtbot.com email.
+If you any trouble accessing it, talk to your mentor.

 ### Trello